Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Numerical Experiments

 \section{Numerical Experiments}

 For this section we provide our main numerical experiments, which is to use our TNN priors on various Bayesian tasks related to machine learning.
 Specifically we will aim to use these priors with the proposed methodology of Algorithm \ref{alg:mlsmc_dnn}, comparing it to single-level Monte Carlo SMC sampler which use the same priors.
-We will test this on a range of machine learning tasks, which include regression, classification and reinforcement learning, where we hope to show the benefit of using MLMC, by attaining the canonical rate of convergence.
+We will test this on a range of machine learning tasks, which include regression, classification (spiral and MNIST data set) and reinforcement learning, where we hope to show the benefit of using MLMC, by attaining the canonical rate of convergence.
+We provide a sensitivity analysis of our methodology w.r.t. modifications of parameter choices (such as within the TNN and also the MLMC framework) for the MNIST problem, illustrating the robustness of the approach.
+Finally, we present a much more challenging practical example of sentiment classification for the IMDb dataset of 50,000 movie reviews, using a simplified version of the method presented.
+The results are compared to the state-of-the-art in Bayesian deep learning for uncertainty quantification (UQ).
+This illustrates the practical value of the method, as well as its flexibility and generality.
+The Code can be downloaded from \href{https://github.com/NKC123/MLTNN}{\texttt{{https://github.com/NKC123/MLTNN}}}.